Latest posts by Mark Spera (see all)

 Learn How to Ask Your Customer Questions

-The simplest way to glean what your ecommerce store means to your customer is by asking them.
-Understanding their motivations and likes will enable you to find more customers like them.
-I’ve found that the best way to learn about your customer is to schedule a phone call with six or seven.
+I’ve found that the best way to learn about your customer is to schedule a phone call with five or 10 of them.

 In either case, I recommend asking three questions:

-- How did you learn about my ecommerce store and what initially drew you to it?
+- How did you learn about my ecommerce store?

-- What would make you buy more from my ecommerce store?
+- What would make you buy from my store?